-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2,4 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: 2 We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
-Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 Financially supporting school's HLTA / TA structure There is strong evidence linking the effective use of Teaching Assistants with raised attainment: https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/teaching-assistant-interventions 2,3,4
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of Oxford Reading Buddy to secure stronger guided reading, increased range and quality of books and teaching for all pupils.
+Guided reading approaches have a strong evidence base that indicates a positive impact on reading comprehension, particularly for disadvantaged pupils: 2017 the Education Endowment Fund's Improving Literacy in Key Stage 2 and 2000 The National Reading Pane.
+Training through Leicestershire County Council.
+2,4 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
+We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 2 Financially supporting school's HLTA / TA structure There is strong evidence linking the effective use of Teaching Assistants with raised attainment: https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/teaching-assistant-interventions 2,3,4